Estimote/iOS-Indoor-SDK/README.md

 - [Build an app with Indoor SDK](http://developer.estimote.com/indoor/build-an-app/) tutorial.
 - Comprehensive [SDK Documentation](http://estimote.github.io/iOS-Indoor-SDK/).
 - Play with [SDK Examples](Examples) written in Objective-C and Swift.
-- Download our [Estimote app](https://itunes.apple.com/us/app/estimote/id686915066?mt=8) from App Store and play with Indoor Location.
+- Download our [Estimote Indoor Location app](https://itunes.apple.com/us/app/estimote-indoor-location/id963704810?mt=8) from App Store and play with Indoor Location.
 - Check our [Community Portal](http://community.estimote.com/hc/en-us) to get the answers for the most common questions.
 - Post any remaining questions on [Estimote Community Forums](https://forums.estimote.com) to get help from Estimote and the beacon community.